Light in correlated disordered media: Summary and perspectives

 The coherent control of light waves in disordered media is an important branch of research in multiple light scattering that has been powered in recent years by wavefront shaping techniques~\cite{rotter2017light}.
 We have seen in Sec.~\ref{sec:6} that structural correlations can result into strong spectral variations of scattering, transport and localization, suggesting that correlated disorder could yield higher degrees of spectral and spatial control, with applications in optical imaging.
 Disordered media are also being exploited as an unconventional platform for quantum walks and quantum state engineering~\cite{defienne2016two, leedumrongwatthanakun2020programmable}.
 These are very delicate experiments that require lossless materials, so far attempted in multimode fibers, but which could benefit in the future from correlated disordered media for multiplexing and spectral resolution.

 The design of visual appearance is another aspect of research on correlated disorder that has considerably grown in importance in recent years.
 As beautifully illustrated by many diverse examples in the living world, the interplay or order and disorder has a direct impact on appearance at macroscopic scales, yielding increased transparency or whiteness, iridescent or non-iridescent colors [Sec.~\ref{sec:7-visual-appearance}].
 The numerical modelling of \textit{realistic} correlated materials, considering for instance local imperfections~\cite{chung2012flexible} and large-scale random variations~\cite{chan2019visual} in certain ordered systems, will be an essential development of the field in the near future.
 Our perception of objects indeed relies on many attributes of visual appearance~\cite{hunter1987measurement} -- not only color, but also gloss, haze, translucency, texture, etc. --, which are affected by multiple scattering and are rarely considered in full.
-Understanding how optical properties created by structural correlations at the microscopic scale translate into visual effects at the macroscopic scale is a great and exciting challenge for the coming years.
+Understanding how optical properties created by structural correlations at the microscopic scale translate into visual effects at the macroscopic scale is a great and exciting challenge for the coming years, which could be enabled by merging concepts and techniques from coherent light scattering and computer graphics~\cite{musbach2013full, guo2021beyond, vynck2022visual}.
 Beyond appearance, correlated disordered media will play an important role in thermal management, for example for radiative cooling~\cite{wang2020dependent}, where broadband light control is needed from inexpensive self-assembled media.
 Correlated disordered materials could be used to realize multifunctional materials, where optical (visual) properties could be combined with desired thermal, electrical, mechanical or tribological functionalities.
 Last but not least, efforts should be amplified to develop and promote low-carbon footprint, ecologically-responsible material synthesis, which can be best achieved in disordered assemblies as those discussed in this review.